bumpmann/chsplicer/README.md

 Current limitations
 -----

-- This only supports chart format, not mid or dat.
 - I did not test to mix songs with different sampling
-- This only uses expert track
+- This only uses expert guitar track

 License